ryanwilsond/belte/docs/Current/LowLevelFeatures.md

 Currently, all of these features are enabled everywhere for conciseness.
 This may change.
-~~These features are only enabled in low-level contexts.~~

-Currently, all of these features are enabled everywhere for conciseness.
-This may change.

 - [6.1](#61-low-level-contexts) Low-Level Contexts
 - [6.2](#62-structures) Structures